Hug N' Bugs

-"Hug N' Bugs" is the broadcast premiere episode of Bless the Harts, which aired on September 29, 2019 on Fox.
-It was written by Erin Wagoner and directed by Pete Michels, who was a former supervising director for The Simpsons, Family Guy, and Rick and Morty.
+"Hug N' Bugs" is the series premiere of the American animated sitcom Bless the Harts.
+Originally aired on September 29, 2019, on Fox, the episode was written by Erin Wagoner and directed by Pete Michels, who was a former supervising director for The Simpsons, Family Guy, and Rick and Morty.

 Plot

-Norma tells Jenny that her water bill is due in 3 days.
+Mail lady Norma tells single mother Jenny Hart that her water bill is due in 3 days.
 As Jenny goes through the bills, her mother Betty tells her to come in and see a "me-me".
 Jenny corrects her and tells her it's a meme, when she questions the storage bill she saw earlier.
 Betty tells Jenny that she has a storage unit there, and Jenny threatens to remove it because the water in the house is going to get shut down.
 But Betty says Jenny can't do anything without the key.

-Jenny's daughter, Violet has a room is full of the family stuff as Wayne, Jenny's boyfriend, comes in and does the laundry, since the laundry was broken at his place.
+Jenny's daughter, Violet, has a room is full of the family stuff as Wayne, Jenny's boyfriend, comes in and does the laundry, since the laundry was broken at his place.
 While he's waiting, he sees Violet drawing and asks her what the drawings symbolize.
 Wayne is shown as a tree stump.
 Thinking in his head, he sets off to be a better father figure to Violet.
 He sees a picture of a building of Violet's drawings, which Violet says is called Fort Indigo.

 Jenny finds the key while going through some stuff and heads down to the storage unit, where she finds out that there are a lot of old toys called Hug N' Bugs that swept the nation 20 years ago.
 She then calls her mother, who says they can make tons of money selling these.
-At the Last Supper, Brenda warns Jenny to be mindful of reflections, as when she sold something on Craiglist, everyone saw her "cooter reflections".
-Jenny's figment of imagination Jesus Christ comes out of the painting and Jenny tells him that she's gonna make cash from selling the leftover toys to pay the water bill.
-Jesus tells her that's a fad, but when they're talking, EYay (a parody of Ebay) notifies Jenny that her toy sold for $150.
+At the Last Supper, Brenda, Jenny's best friend, warns Jenny to be mindful of reflections, as when she sold something on Craiglist, everyone saw her "cooter reflections".
+Jenny's figment of imagination, Jesus Christ, comes out of the painting and Jenny tells him that she's gonna make cash from selling the leftover toys to pay the water bill.
+Jesus tells her that's a fad, but when they're talking, EYay (a parody of eBay) notifies Jenny that her toy sold for $150.